 There are many reasons why it is never good idea to make an FBAR Quiet Disclosure; here are 5 good reasons not to

-You May Not Even Need an FBAR Quiet Disclosure to Avoid IRS Penalties:
+You May Not Even be Subject to IRS Penalties

 Here’s an example: Felicia is from Spain.
 She has foreign accounts that are worth $1 million.
 She never reported them because she never knew she had to report them.